 Would you invest?

 Chances are you’d run away if you got that pitch.
-However, that’s exactly what’s happening in the marijuana industry, and investors are flocking to it!
+However, that’s exactly what’s happening in the marijuana industry, yet investors continue funneling money into it.

 Investing Blindly in the Marijuana Industry